dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Linux imposes an ID on every user and group

-Users considered individuals while groups are a collection of related users, Any user outside a group is “other”
+Users considered individuals while groups are a collection of related users, any user outside a group is “other”

 File access permissions (read, write, and execute) are managed by a set of permissions on each file